Bog0sso/VisitorPattern/README.md

-# VisitorPattern
+# Visitor pattern
-Implementation of VisitorPattern in Java
+Implementation of visitor pattern in Java